Suppression of extreme events and chaos in a velocity-dependent potential system with time-delay feedback: Extreme Events

 Further, one of the important characterisations of extreme events is the probability distribution function (PDF) of peaks ($P_n$).
 This gives us the value of all the peaks and its corresponding probability.
 The distribution should be fat-tailed such that there is atleast a finite probability of peaks beyond the threshold value.
+So far in the literature {\cite{Kingston2017}}, in the isolated systems, extreme events have been produced either during the sudden formation of chaotic attractor or due to sudden expansion of a chaotic attractor.
+So this ensures that all extreme events appearing in single systems are a part of the chaotic attractor. hence while plotting the PDF of peaks for the chaotic non-extreme region, we would normally obtain a Gaussian like distribution in which there would be no peaks beyond the threshold mark (see Fig.~ {\ref{pdf1}(c)}).
+In a non-extreme chaotic attractor, the trajectories will be bounded due to which the distribution of peaks will take a Gaussian form.
+Whereas for the chaotic regions with extreme events, we get a fat-tailed or long-tailed distribution and there will be atleast a few peaks beyond the threshold mark (see Fig.~ {\ref{pdf1}}(a) and (b)).
+This is because, during the occurrence of extreme events, the trajectories take a sudden long excursion from the otherwise bounded chaotic trajectory.
+This sudden excursion reflects in the form of long tail in the peak probability distribution function plot.
 Further, we also compute the value of $d_{max}$ in order to verify the occurrence of extreme events.
 In the following section, we present our results with necessary characterisation.